 - “Too little impact is made when they do engage.
 Especially the case when important/key functions are displayed like optional actions outside of the onboarding process.”

-To choose a new feature that will really make a difference, he says, you need to understand your user lifecycle.
+To choose a new feature that will really make a difference in your mobile app design, he says, you need to understand your user lifecycle.

 As for which features to add into your mobile app design when you develop mobile apps, he says, “First and foremost is maximizing the reach of your feature, so it impacts the most people.
 It’s a good rule of thumb that the best features often focus mostly on non-users and casual users, with the reason that there’s simply many more of them.”